asumagic/AshBF/OPTIMIZATIONS.md

 TODO: detail

 The `mac` (multiply-accumulate) instruction is used to add the current cell by the cell refered to by the second argument multiplied by the first argument, i.e. `*sp += arg1 * sp[arg2]`.

-For now, `set` inside such loops can not be optimized away.
+In general, `set` inside such loops can not be optimized away.
+However, when `-legalize-overflow` is disabled, `+` just behind a loop start allows the compiler to assume that the loop is always entered.